Mreigel/ecommerce-demo/README.md

-# ecommerce-demo
+# Ecommerce-demo
-*Web Development Fundamentals Portfolio Project*
+Custom Web Design Solutions

 ---

 ## About
-This project is a sample website showcasing my abilities in HTML, CSS, and JavaScript.
-It features responsive design principles, clean code, and modern web practices.
-It serves as a portfolio piece to demonstrate my readiness for a role within web development.
+This project is a clean, professional website template crafted for a web development agency or freelance team.
+It showcases our ability to deliver custom, responsive websites—from concept to deployment.
+The goal is to provide a polished, contemporary presence for prospective clients seeking tailored web design solutions.

 ---